 - Employee Survey Data.
 Management will from time to time survey the workforce to see what their likes and dislikes happen to be.
 Some very sensible questions regarding benefits and how the employees perceive them must be in the survey instrument.
 The statistics may uncover a pressing problem with employee satisfaction.
 If the employees do not like the medical benefits, it is time to find out why this is so.

 - Unused Services.
-Not everything in a benefits insurance plan is used.
+Not everything in an employee benefits insurance plan is used.
 Employees may pass over certain options because they don’t need them.
 Nevertheless, the employer will receive a bill for those procedures and services.
 A good claims audit will determine whether a treatment is used and how often.
 Sometimes, just looking at the history of the plan and it will reflect which are the unused medical benefits.

 - Offer from Another Carrier.
 The insurance industry is very competitive.
 Your organization may be approached by an insurance company who wants to have you as a client.
 The offer may be attractive with very low prices, but there are times when buying cheap means getting poor quality benefits programs.
 The review of the existing insurance plan will determine if there is a need to go with someone else.
 It would mean a cost/benefit analysis and a determination of the rate of return on investment.